 Taking these into account, I’m writing this article.

 - In part 1, I introduced the Windows folder to users: it stores the data related to the Microsoft Store apps.
 Then, I told them the exact steps to delete WindowsApps even when the system asks them to provide administrator permission for the action.
 (You’ll also be asked to provide enough permission when you are trying to move the WindowsApps folder to another place.)

 - In part 2, I mainly focused on helping users to get back deleted or inaccessible files.
-MiniTool Power Data Recovery can help them recover data after permanent deletion no matter the computer can boot successfully or not.
+MiniTool Power Data Recovery can help them recover deleted files no matter the computer can boot successfully or not.

 By following the steps mentioned in part 1 and part 2, you will be able to solve the WindowsApps folder delete related problems easily.